-Faculty Leaders (together with the PSHEE Co-ordinator and the Head of Careers in relation to the PSHEE and Careers curriculum) are responsible for effective curriculum provision, including appropriate schemes of work, the necessary resources to support them and the maintenance of appropriate standards.
+Faculty Leaders (together with the Assistant Head (Wellbeing) who acts as PSHEE Coordinator, and the Head of Careers in relation to the PSHEE and Careers curriculum) are responsible for effective curriculum provision, including appropriate schemes of work, the necessary resources to support them and the maintenance of appropriate standards.
 They are responsible for identifying, with the guidance from the Senior Deputy Head, appropriate in-service training for staff to improve the quality of provision in the classroom.